 Additionally, GTS is to invest US$5 million in a new smelting plant that will increase its smelting capacity by 60,000 tonnes.
 “Our continued focus towards product improvement and consistent high quality will ultimately result in a long-term gain that reduces total cost of ownership in terms of our investments in machinery.”

-Representing more than half of Zambia’s steel production, GTS has always placed a concerted focus on its labour force and has been recognised as a leading employer in the industry.
+Representing more than half of Zambia’s steel production, Good Time Steel Zambia has always placed a concerted focus on its labour force and has been recognised as a leading employer in the industry.
 Its current workforce of 600 Zambians is complemented by around 50 Chinese expats who are engaged in skills sharing and continuous training to keep the GTS operations running as smoothly as possible.

 Huang emphasises: “We have some of the best technicians and most skilled workers in Zambia’s steel sector, demonstrating professionalism on every level so as to provide the most efficient production levels and customer service.